Galerie Hubert Winter

 Two vitrines will house the original mask and accoutrements from the World’s first performance, the Ringmaster’s costume, and the machinery from the initial performances.

-JM Charcot a great Parisian figure in the development of Neurology and its understanding of distinct mental afflictions, is the central figure depicted as the inner ventricles or hidden void within the human brain.
-Freud spent four months at the Salpêtrière hospital in Paris in Charcot’s neurology service.
-He was deeply impressed by Charcot’s teachings, and this period proved instrumental in the shift in his interest from general neurology to the study of hysteria, hypnosis and other psychological issues.
+Freud spent four months at the Hôpital de la Pitié-Salpêtrière, Paris, in Charcot’s neurology department.
+He was deeply impressed by his teachings, and this period proved instrumental in the shift in his interest from general neurology to the study of hysteria, hypnosis, and other psychological issues.